Image Ready Strip | Design Guidelines

 Keep all the key elements of your design, including text, logos, and iconography within the this area to insure important these design elements do not get cut off.

-The 1.2” Static Front is an option for Image Blank binding strips.
-This gives you a wide wrap on the front of your document to enable you to showcase your brand and design elements.
+The 1.2” Static Front is the default front for LX Image Ready binding strips and an optional setting for Image Ready binding strips.
+This extra-wide front wrap enables you to showcase your brand and design elements.

 - Edit and save in CMYK